Channel Matters: Estimating Channel Influence for Multivariate Time Series: Empirical Analysis

 \subsubsection{Main Results}

-In this experiment, we compare our channel-wise self-influence method with other model-centric methods.
+In this experiment, we compare our ChInf method with other model-centric methods.
 Apparently, Table \ref{tab:main_result} showcases the superior performance of our method, achieving the highest F1 score among the previous state-of-the-art (SOTA) methods.
-The above results demonstrate the effectiveness of our channel-wise self-influence-based anomaly detection method.
-Specifically, the use of model gradient information in influence highlights that the gradient information across different layers of the model enables the identification of anomalous information, contributing to good performance in anomaly detection.
+The above results demonstrate the effectiveness of our ChInf and ChInf-based anomaly detection method.
+Specifically, the use of model gradient information in self-influence highlights that the gradient information across different layers of the model enables the identification of anomalous information, contributing to good performance in anomaly detection.